CudaText-addons/cuda_python_intel/readme/readme.txt

 *  Auto-completion
-   To use it: place caret after incomplete function/class/variable/module name, and press CudaText hotkey for auto-completion (Ctrl+Space).
+   To use it: place caret after incomplete function/class/variable/module name, and call CudaText command "auto-completion menu" (Ctrl+Space).

 *  Go to definition
-   To use it: place caret on a name of function/class/variable/module, and call "Go to definition" item from editor context menu, or use CudaText mouse shortcut.
+   To use it: place caret on a name of function/class/variable/module, and call CudaText command "go to definition" (or use menu item "Go to definition" in the editor context menu, or use mouse shortcut).

 *  Show function call-tip
-   To use it: place caret after function name between () brackets, and press CudaText hotkey for "show function-hint" (Ctrl+Shift+Space).
+   To use it: place caret after function name between () brackets, and call CudaText command "show function-hint" (Ctrl+Shift+Space).
+   For example, enter such script, caret is shown as "|":
+     import os
+     fn = os.path.join(|)
+   Command will show the parameters of "os.path.join" in the floating panel at the top of CudaText window.

 *  Show function doc-string
    Shows doc-string for function/class under caret, in the Output panel.
-   Call it from Command Palette.
+   Call this command from Command Palette.

 *  Show usages
    Shows menu with locations (file name, line number) where identifier under caret is used.
-Jumps to chosen location.
+After choosing the item in menu, editor jumps to chosen location.
    Call it from Command Palette.

 Refactoring commands, they change editor text:

 *  Refactoring - Rename
    Renames all instances of identifier under the caret.
 *  Refactoring - Inline